 In 1882, the Greeleys built their home at 502 Douglas Ave.
 Because Mary was only 4 feet 10 inches tall, all the doorknobs were two and one-half feet off the ground, compared to the three-foot standard.
 The former Greeley residence is now a funeral home.
 Among the wealthiest couples in Ames, the Greeleys entertained and had public social gatherings in their home.
 Though a shy and private person, Mary gave an annual soiree, which was a prominent Ames event.

 Mary had a deep appreciation for the arts.
 She was a self-taught painter, and many of her pieces adorned the walls in her home.
 She had the first grand piano in Ames.
-It was through this love of the arts that the Greeleys donated the original site for the Ames Public Library, which is now the site of the Octagon Center.
+It was through this love of the arts that the Greeleys donated the original site for the Ames Public Library.

 Greeley's Vision Achieved